HannimalCrackers/MALS75500/narrative.md

 I wrote a Python script, based off samples provided in the Google Vision API documentation, that runs all of the images in the same folder as the script through the Google Vision API and pulls content labels for each image.
 I ran this script on both the base set of full-size images and on the reduced size set of images.
 The output of the script is a CSV with each result for each image on a separate line.

-Critique: the Google Vision AI is opaque.
+Critique: the Google Vision AI is opaque and the labels assigned are based on unknown machine learning image sets.

 LINK TO DATA - THIS HAS TWO SECTIONS: